 St. Helena Island, a barrier island outside of Beaufort, was also influential in Conroy’s career.
 It was here that a teenage Conroy met Martin Luther King Jr. at the Penn Center, where he was working on his “I Have a Dream” speech.

 Pat Conroy is buried nearby at St. Helena Memorial Gardens Cemetery.
-Visitors leave shells, coins, flowers, and other mementos.
+Visitors leave pens, shells, coins, flowers, and other mementos.